Body Recomposition: The Holy Grail of Fat Loss & Muscle Gain (Is It For YOU?)

 No combination exercises

 Compound exercises are awesome.
-Those include exercises that utilize multiple muscles at once.
-An example of this would be a deadlift or squat.
-Combination exercises generally suck for building muscle.
+These utilize multiple muscles at once, like a deadlift or a squat, but combination exercises generally suck for building muscle.
 These would be something like a squat into a bicep curl.
 The reason why these don’t work well is because your legs are a lot stronger than your biceps.
 The weight you need to adequately train your legs is going to be much higher, so in this scenario your biceps might be getting a good stimulus, but your legs wouldn’t be.

 Don’t worry about keeping your heart rate up or how many calories you burn

-If you think of working out as a way to burn calories, it's time to shift your mindset, and think “I’m training to BUILD, not lose.”
-Focus on getting stronger and better at the exercises you are performing.
-Resistance training is for building muscle, while your diet can help with weight loss.
+If you typically think of your workout as a way to burn calories, it's time to shift that mindset.
+For recomp, think: 'I’m training to BUILD muscle, not to burn calories.'
+Your focus should be on getting stronger and better at the specific exercises you're performing.
+Resistance training is your tool for muscle growth; your diet is what truly manages fat loss.

 Nutrition